-Thus, nuclear energy is playing an important role, in alliance with all renewables, towards climate-neutrality in Europe by 2050.
-Despite widespread perception that nuclear energy is being abandoned in this continent due to the undeniable decline in the last 15-20 years, especially after the Fukushima accident, an analysis of the national energy and climate plans (NECP) and other official sources [2,3,4] reveals that, by 2045, the number of operating reactors in Europe will probably be only between 5% and 12% less than now, with almost unaffected total in-stalled power capacity [5].
-Recent decisions of some countries suggest that it may even eventually increase in the medium-to-long term.
-This will happen via long-term operation (LTO), i.e., pro-active extension of the lifetime of reactors, as well as power uprates of operating reactors and also new builds.
-While some countries are progressively phasing out, others will keep using nuclear power and expand their fleet.
+Thus, nuclear energy plays an important role, in alliance with all renewables, towards climate-neutrality in Europe by 2050.
+Despite widespread perception that nuclear energy is being abandoned in Europe, an analysis of the national energy and climate plans (NECP) and other official sources [3,4,5] reveals that, by 2045, since some countries are progressively phasing out, but others intend to keep using nuclear power and will expand their fleet, the number of operating reactors in Europe will probably be only between 5% and 12% less than now, with almost unaffected total installed power capacity [6].
+It may even eventually increase, via long-term operation (LTO), i.e., pro-active extension of the lifetime of reactors, as well as power uprates of operating reactors and also new builds.
 The European Union (EU) decision to include nuclear energy in the taxonomy for sustainable finance will facilitate and perhaps amplify this process.
-LTO is indeed recommended by the International Energy Agency (IEA) as an important affordable contributor to progressive electricity decarbonisation and in the EU the economic case for nuclear lifetime extension is especially strong, even if the decrease in wind and solar photovoltaic costs accelerates [6].
-Accordingly, LTO is a reality in essentially all nuclear European countries, even some of those that are eventually planning to phase out [5].
+LTO is indeed recommended by the International Energy Agency (IEA) as an important affordable contributor to progressive electricity decarbonisation and in the EU the economic case for nuclear lifetime extension is especially strong, even if the decrease in wind and solar photovoltaic costs accelerates [7].
+Accordingly, LTO is a reality in essentially all nuclear European countries, even some of those that are eventually planning to phase out [6].
 In addition, several countries have expressed their interest in small modular reactors (SMR).
-SMRs feature a power output between 10 (or even less) and 300 MWe and a construction based on the idea of higher degrees of modularisation. simplification and standardisation compared to larger nuclear reactors [22].
-A sub-class of them is denoted as micro-reactors: these would produce 1-20 MWe and would be fully factory fabricated, transportable and self-adjusting [7,22,23].
-SMRs are largely perceived as game-changers by the nuclear industry, provided that national legislations accompany and facilitate standardised modular construction needs in terms of regulations, while global deployment will require a certain degree of harmonised licensing [22].
-Three water-cooled SMRs are being designed in Europe [8,9,10].
-Water-cooled SMRs may also be used for combined electricity and heat generation, thus expanding the uses of nuclear energy to applications such as hydrogen production via high temperature steam electrolysis [11,12], sea water desalination (largely already a reality) [13] and district heating [9,14,15].

-Finally, several European countries, including non-nuclear ones, or countries that are planning to phase out, have research and development interests in next generation nuclear systems, of the kind described further on.
-In this framework, it is here put forward that the concerned research community in Europe needs to be at the forefront and ready to support with effective and cutting-edge strategic agendas the continental nuclear developments, in order to guarantee ever increasing sustainability.
+SMRs feature a power output between 10 (or less) and 300 MWe and a construction based on the idea of higher degrees of modularisation, simplification and standardisation compared to larger nuclear reactors [8].
+A sub-class of them, denoted as micro-reactors, would produce 1-20 MWe and would be fully factory fabricated, transportable and self-adjusting [8,9,10].
+SMRs are largely perceived as game-changers by the nuclear industry, provided that national legislations accompany and facilitate standardised modular construction needs in terms of regulations, while global deployment will require a certain degree of harmonised licensing [8].
+Three water-cooled SMRs are being designed in Europe [11,12,13].
+Water-cooled SMRs may also be used for combined electricity and heat generation, thus expanding the use of nuclear energy to applications such as hydrogen production via high temperature steam electrolysis [14,15], sea water desalination (largely already a reality) [16] and district heating [12,17,18].
+In addition, several European countries, including non-nuclear or phasing-out countries, have research and development interests in next generation nuclear systems.
+In this context, the concerned research community in Europe, especially the nuclear materials community, needs to be at the forefront and ready to support with effective and cutting-edge strategic agendas the continental nuclear developments, in order to guarantee ever increasing sustainability.

-Five concerns regarding nuclear energy are widespread in the public opinion, and often also among the decision-makers, of several European countries and hamper the fullhearted use of nuclear as a sustainable part of the energy transition.
-They therefore need to be seriously addressed.
-These are: safety of operation and severe accident risk; management of long-lived nuclear waste; economics (especially for initial investments and back-end costs) and long construction times; limitation of fuel resources; and possible misuse of fissile materials.
+Public opinion and also decision-makers, of several European countries express five main concerns regarding nuclear energy that hamper its full-hearted use as a sustainable part of the energy transition: safety of operation and severe accident risk; management of long-lived nuclear waste; economics (especially for initial investments and back-end costs) and long construction times; limitation of fuel resources; and possible misuse of fissile materials.
+They need to be seriously addressed.